drdhaval2785/SanskritSorting/README.md

 SanskritSorting
 ===============

+Motivation behind the code:
+The available sorting order of Excel or other softwares don't offer proper sorting for Sanskrit texts.
+To name a few-
+saMkalpa (संकल्प) should be sorted as saNkalpa(सङ्कल्प).
+RR (ॠ) and lRR (लॄ) are not sorted properly.
+ळ and ळ्ह are not sorted properly.
+In most of dictionary sorting - some hyphen, apostrophes etc need to be ignored while sorting.
+To attend to most of these demands, we have developed this software.
-This is the code to properly sort the sanskrit dictionary lists or any other list according to sanskrit order.
+This is code to properly sort the sanskrit dictionary lists or any other list according to sanskrit order.

 There are two codes available - multi for regular sorting. reverse for reverse sorting.
 Use the latest version of multi__.php and reverse__.php where __ denotes the highest number.
 Currently they are multi12.php and reverse23.php.

 Syntax for Commandline Interface.
-This is a CLI tool now.
-the syntax is
+(This is a CLI tool now) the syntax is
 ```
 php multi13.php outputfolder inputtext morphologicends